I Survived The Texas 200!

 Saturday 8 June

-Launched in the morning, no problems.
-First time the catboat has been in salt water.
+Launched in the morning, no problems, first time the catboat has been in salt water.
 To step the mast, we used a bridge just 50 yards from the marina.
 I spotted this bridge on Google Street View weeks ago and knew it would work.
-A local fellow, Walter, and Dan carried the mast onto the bridge, and Kevin Green and I motored the catboat up.
+A local fellow, Walter, and Beavis carried the mast onto the bridge, and Kevin Green and I motored the catboat up.
 Although the bridge was low, it provided enough height to lower the mast into the step.

 At this point, I have no idea how or where to get it out.
 I got the boom and gaff spars rigged by 1:30 and took a break.
 Came back and laced on the sail and was done rigging by 5:00 pm.